Alex is a self-proclaimed Disney expert who enjoys sharing her knowledge with others.

 The kind of ticket you buy can dictate what you do on your vacation.
 If you just wish to see the four parks then the basic ticket is all you really need for four days.
 If you wish to be able to go from park to park on the same day then you want the park hopper passes.
 If you want to go to the water parks and the theme parks then you want on the water parks and more option to your tickets.
 Just don't get more tickets than what you can use on this trip.
 Disney tickets used to never expire, but they now have an expiration date that depends on the type of tickets you purchase.

 People often say that the portion sizes are very large at Disney.
-Well, to be honest for the price you are paying for the food they should larger than average.
-Also, you will eat more than you will you will after spending all day walking at the parks.
+Well, to be honest, for the price you are paying, the food should be larger than average.
+Also, you will eat more than you will after spending all day walking at the parks.
 Vacationing is hard work after all.
 No matter what you go with for food rest assured it will be delicious.

 A Ride on Big Thunder Mountain Railroad

 Disney offers the fastpass system free to all of its guests.
 You simply go to the kiosk for the ride you want to ride and insert your park tickets.
 You will get a set of fastpass tickets along with your park tickets.
 On the fastpasses there will be a time window (10:35-11:35) that is typically about an hour long.
 This is the time you can come back to ride the ride.
 The fastpass lines are typically much shorter than the standby lines.
 This allows to to ride other rides, go to dinner, or just do something other than wait in line for an hour to ride your ride.
 Some rides are so popular that their fastpasses 'sell out' within a few minutes of park opening so make sure that you get those fastpasses first.
 (Test Track, Soarin', Toy Story Mania are just a few or the more popular rides)